lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 Qubits need to remain coherent throughout the duration of the computation.
 This is difficult to do, because for qubits to remain coherent, they must be perfectly isolated from their surroundings.

 Any interaction with the environment will also cause the system to decohere into a classical probability distribution of basis states.
 This is sometimes described as "losing information" to the environment.
-This will introduce errors into your computation, because classical systems can't do cool stuff like interfere with itself to amplify the desire state.
+This will introduce errors into your computation, because classical systems can't do cool stuff like interfere with itself to amplify the desired state.

 I'm still not convinced that I really _grok_ the concept of decoherence, so I'll just leave it like this: decoherence bad.
 Break quantum algorithms.
 Make error.